What Is Ballistic Stretching? Should You Do It Before Exercise?

 Ballistic stretches are dynamic and involve rapid, bouncing movements.
 Below are some examples:

-• Leg Swings: Stand beside a support, swing one leg forward and backward, increasing the height with each swing.
+- Leg Swings: Stand beside support, swing one leg forward and backward, increasing the height with each swing.
+This exercise strengthens the hip flexors and prepares the legs for dynamic actions.

-• Arm Swings: Open your arms wide and then cross them in front of your chest in a continuous motion.
+- Arm Swings: Open your arms wide and then cross them in front of your chest in a continuous motion.
+This exercise increases blood flow to the upper body and improves shoulder mobility.

-• Torso Twists: Stand with your feet shoulder-width apart and twist your upper body from side to side as if you are trying to look behind you.
+- Torso Twists: Stand with your feet shoulder-width apart and twist your upper body from side to side as if you are trying to look behind you.
+This exercise increases waist and spine mobility while also improving core flexibility.

-• Jumping Jacks: Perform jumping jacks, but on the upward motion, reach out with one arm to the opposite foot.
+- Jumping Jacks: Perform jumping jacks, but in an upward motion, reach out with one arm to the opposite foot.
+This workout increases heart rate and improves cardiovascular and coordination fitness.

-• High Knees: March in place while lifting your knees as high as possible with a rapid bouncing motion.
+- High Knees: March in place while lifting your knees as high as possible with a rapid bouncing motion.
+This exercise improves mobility in the lower body and engages the core for improved stability.

 Note: Ballistic stretches may lead to muscle strain, ligament injuries, and decreased flexibility when not done correctly.
 Static and dynamic stretching are generally safer alternatives.